 How to organise quallies, receipts & POPs

 Even though comping has moved on a lot in the past decade or so, with most prize draws and comps promoted mainly online, the hobby still involves a fair bit of paperwork.
-I enter a lot of on-pack promotions, and use a Tesco expanding file to store my receipts, POPs (proofs-of-purchase) and packaging in monthly sections.
+I enter a lot of on-pack promotions, and have recently upgraded to an amazing Rapesco expanding file (affiliate link) to store my receipts, POPs (proofs-of-purchase) and packaging in monthly sections.
 In this post I’m sharing a few suggestions on how you can keep your comping bits and bobs safe!

 For lots of prize promotions – particularly instant wins – you’ll need to buy the qualifying products in order to enter – most compers refer to these as quallies.
 In addition to the quallie – which may or may not have a unique code printed on the packaging – you’ll usually have to keep your receipt safe too – this is your POP (proof of purchase).

 If you do buy a product to enter a prize draw or competition, check the terms and conditions carefully – do you need to keep hold of the packaging, the receipt, or both?
 Promoters tend to be extra cautious when writing T&Cs and often they will ask entrants to keep the packaging and receipt for every entry they make.
 They very rarely ask to see them – but it’s not worth the risk of throwing them away, as you could end up throwing away a prize!

 As soon as I get home with a receipt for a quallie, I snap a photo of it on my iPhone and save it into an album I’ve created called ‘receipts’.
 Then if I get notification of a win, and am asked for a photo of my receipt, I can then quickly find it and email or text it to the promoter without waiting until I get home!
 There’s also the problem that the text on some till receipts fades – if you take a photo before you file it away, you can always print that off and send with a faded receipt if required.